batokan/AhmetBatuhanDundarRollABallGame/README.md

 - I created a new Prefab folder to apply the same principle to copies of a single object.
 - I made 12 collectables around the character.
 - Some of colletables weren't rotating on their own axis during the game.
 (Resolved with with precise 15-degree angles.)
-- Error messages = 1 (fixed just spesific degree angles in Script.)
+- Error messages = 1 (fixed just specific degree angles in Script.)
 ----------------------------------------------------------------------------------------